Bridging Loans: What They Are & How To Get One

 Most exit strategies involve either a sale or a remortgage, and the lender will want you to clearly evidence that your plans are achievable.

-It obviously helps if you have an offer on the table (for a property sale) or a remortgage agreement in principle in place.
+It helps if you have an offer on the table (for a property sale) or a remortgage agreement in principle in place.

-For development projects, the lender will be keen to see that you have the means to complete the proposed work – exploring the possibility of delays or setbacks – and that the project will raise the required amount of capital at the end of the loan term.
+For development projects, the lender will be keen to see that you have the means to complete the proposed work, exploring the possibility of delays or setbacks, and that the project will raise the required amount of capital at the end of the loan term.

 A good security property

-This is directly linked to exit strategy.
+This is directly linked to the exit strategy.
 If your exit strategy is a sale, it will always help if you have a good and desirable security property that is guaranteed to change hands for the desired amount.

 Clean credit